Connect with us

 We’re pretty sure you’ve heard of the term ‘new normal’ by now, right?
 While everyone has their own definition of the new normal, for many students and teachers this meant having to adjust to learning & teaching virtually.

 And because this is something so new, it’s only normal to have a few setbacks when it comes to online learning as well as teaching.
-Teachers and students have to equally play their part to make virtual learning work until it’s safe to attend classes again.
+Teachers and students have to equally play their part to make virtual learning work until it’s safe to attend classes again.Ā

-Screen Shot 2021 03 11 at 10.14.34 am
+Screen Shot 2021 03 11 At 10.14.34 Am

 To make sure that both students and teachers are fully equipped for online learning, teachers must first be taught how to handle a virtual classroom.
 It doesn’t take a genius to know that both are very different environments that require two different approaches!